Eris and the anomaly

 "In other words, Zeus picked somebody a lot like him."

-The anomaly had got a lot of other things going on in her life, but this seemed like an interesting project, so she decided to work on this too.
+The anomaly had got a lot of other things going on in her life, but this seemed like an interesting project, so she decided to help out.
 She mulled about it for a while, and eventually she ran into me.
 Unsurprisingly, I was intrigued too.

 Over the course of a couple decades, with the help of more than a few hints, I finally started to realize some of what was going on here.
 Helping Eris with this problem seemed like the kind of journey that only a Fool would embark on, so naturally I found it intriguing.
 Even better, it seemed to fit in with a bunch of ideas that we and others were groping towards: the possibility of using the energy of desire for societal change, the performativity of beauty and gender, the power and necessity of art and seduction, approaches to getting people to work together more effectively rather than falling into strife and/or discord.

-We started coordinating our efforts.
-Individually and together, we did all kinds of amazing, incredible, wonderful things -- often working with others, sometimes helping to lead and always trying to contribute, stretching our minds while having tons of fun in the process ... and falling more and more deeply in love with each other.
+The anomaly and I started coordinating our efforts.
+Individually and together, we did all kinds of amazing, incredible, wonderful research -- often working with others, sometimes helping to lead and always trying to contribute, stretching our minds while having tons of fun in the process ... and falling more and more deeply in love with each other.

 Coming at it from the theory side, I naturally explored intersectional feminism, pure multiplicity, situationism, critical legal theory (since this was after all a "judgment"), epistemology, aesthetics, and many more underlying abstract approaches to the question.
 Coupling theory with practice, I took every opportunity to investigate the question first hand -- hanging out with (which usually meant being seduced by, and sometimes seducing, and very occasionally falling in love with) people who were "beautiful" in many different senses of the world, trying to participate in multiple tantric cycles, and learning about the limits of analysis.